datacraft-dsc/DEPs/20/README.md

 ### The Marketplace context

-First we expect that there will be many marketplaces that will participate in Ocean Protocol.
+First we expect that there will be many marketplaces that will participate in the data economy.
 A distinguishing feature of a Marketplace is that it may have responsibility for maintaining the legal identity of participants and thus must control (or delegate) authentication and authorization at least for activities directly